The Gunny Sack

 two ingredient dough garlic herb bagels dough

-If you want to make two ingredient bagels, this is where you would stop and bake the bagels.
+Note: If you want to make two ingredient bagels, this is where you would stop and bake the bagels.
 But if you want them to be garlic herb bagels, continue to step six.

-Sprinkle the bagels with garlic herb seasoning.
+Sprinkle with seasoning.

 sliced garlic herb bagels two ingredient dough

-Two Ingredient Dough Bagels Recipe Tips and FAQs
+FAQs For Two Ingredient Dough Bagels

 Garlic Herb Two Ingredient Dough Bagels

-4.67 from 18 votes
+4.60 from 15 votes

 ↑ Click stars to rate!